 I prayed about it for a long time, and I felt moved to start my own business.
 I wasn’t totally clear on what the business would be, but I felt blessed with the ability to help tell a business’s story – whether large or small – and I really wanted to help other people make a connection with their audience.

 I bought a used camera and pieced together a cheap gear kit and offered a free video to anyone in exchange for my being able to use it in a portfolio.
 I showed up to a bar/restaurant in De Pere on a Saturday morning to shoot my first video… and immediately, I knew with absolute certainty this is what I wanted to do for the rest of my life.
-The owner put the video on Facebook, and more than 100k views later, he told they saw a sizeable bump in sales.
+The owner put the video on Facebook, and more than 100k views later, he told me they saw a sizeable bump in sales.
 I figured I had something to work with.

 I was a little (a lot) scared, but I took the leap and launched my own business with a lot of very expensive equipment sitting on a plastic folding table in my unfinished basement.
 I shortly realized, thanks in part to some great mentors, that I wanted to grow the business to heights I never considered.
 I quickly found that I absolutely love leading people and processes to achieve a greater goal.

 I have lived in Green Bay my entire life, outside of attending a prestigious media program in Washington, D.C., which helped kickstart my passion for video production.
-Whether it is thinking about how to shoot something in a unique way or finding a creative way to edit a video piece, each job is different and I thrive on being able to have the creative freedom to produce a video that nobody has seen before.
+Whether it is thinking about how to shoot something in a unique way or finding a creative approach in editing a video piece, each job is different and I thrive on being able to have the creative freedom to produce a video nobody has seen before.
 I am a self-motivated person, always looking to improve my skills and learn new programs or video techniques, but most importantly, I appreciate the mentorship of my coworkers.
 Together we produce action but have fun at the same time and that combination makes for a work environment that I love to be a part of.